-The M.A. program has an emphasis on planning and policy analysis, incorporating a strong basis in analytical research methods The coursework provides a solid grounding for careers in policy analysis and planning.
+The MA program has an emphasis on planning and policy analysis, incorporating a strong basis in analytical research methods.
+The coursework provides a solid grounding for careers in policy analysis and planning.
 The 36-credit-hour program can be pursued full or part time.
-Students can select from four concentrations: energy and environmental policy, historic preservation, urban and regional planning, and community development and nonprofit leadership, or students may specialize in a particular policy area of their choice such as housing policy and nonprofit leadership.
+Students can select from four concentrations: energy, environment, and equity; historic preservation; urban and regional planning; and community development and nonprofit leadership, or students may specialize in a particular policy area of their choice such as housing policy and nonprofit leadership.
 Each student completes an analytical paper or thesis in his or her area of specialization.

-REQUIREMENTS FOR THE M.A.
-DEGREE (36 credits)
+REQUIREMENTS FOR THE MA DEGREE (36 credits)

-Core Cours ies

-UAPP 619 Contemporary Issues in Urban Affairs

-UAPP 800 Research Methods & Data Analysis

-Two of the fo llowing:

-UAPP 613 Planning Theory & Urban Policy

-UAPP 628 Issues in Land Use and Environmental Planning

-UAPP 828

-Concentral lion

-There are fou ur concentrations in the M.A.
-Program, as well as an option to design

-ea of specialization Each concentration has its own requirement of

-concentrations are:

-Development & Nonprofit Leadership

-Environmental Policy

-- Historic Pre

-- Urban & Re egional Planning

-Thesis Opt f

-nree additional credits

-mesis plus ir

-Non-thesis Option

-iper plus six additional credits

-,
+Core Courses UAPP 619 Contemporary Issues in Urban Affairs . . . . . . . . . . . . . . . . .
+2 UAPP 800 Two of the following: Planning Theory & Urban Policy Issues in Land Use and Environmental Planning UAPP 613 UAPP 628 LIAPP 828 Urban Society & Public Policy your own area of specialization.
+Each concentration has its own requirement of courses.
+The concentrations are: - Community Development & Nonprofit Leadership - Energy and Environmental Policy - Historic Preservation - Urban & Regional Planning